 Omarama is a small rural town with about 350 permanent residents.
-It has a supermarket, petrol stations and restaurants.
-There are very good hot tubs, a fashion shop* and a curiosity shop.
+It has a supermarket, pub, petrol stations and several restaurants.
+There are also very good hot tubs, a fashion shop and an antique store.

 For more information about Omarama visit: discoveromarama.co.nz

-Clubs and commercial operators offer various soaring services on the airfield, seven days a week for most of the year.
+Glide Omarama offer various soaring services on the airfield, seven days a week all year around.